Childeric III: Deposition

 After Carloman retired to a monastery in 747, Pepin resolved to take the royal crown for himself.
 Pepin sent letters to Pope Zachary, asking whether the title of king belonged to the one who had exercised the power or the one with the royal lineage.
 The pope responded that the real power should have the royal title as well.
-In 751 Childeric was dethroned by Pope Zachary and tonsured.
-His long hair was the symbol of his dynasty and thus the royal rights or magical powers; by cutting it, they divested him of all royal prerogatives.
-Once dethroned, he and his son Theuderic were placed in the monastery of Saint-Bertin or in Saint-Omer and Theuderic in Saint-Wandrille.
+In 751, Childeric was dethroned and tonsured.
+According to Einhard, who sought to justify the deposition: